 Then deepen your immersion by becoming part of a local community for four weeks during homestay activities and service projects and take advantage of around-the-clock opportunities to practice Arabic beyond the classroom.
 Your language training may exceed 90 hours with practice through formal classes, host community and peer interactions, and more.
 Expand your knowledge of present-day Jordan through discussions on politics, Islam, democracy, human rights, the role of refugees, and multiculturalism.
 You will also learn about the ongoing debates surrounding Jordan’s environmental and natural resource challenges.

 Outside the capital, explore Jordan’s ancient history in Gerasa (Jerash) and Gadara (Um Qais), two cities of the Decapolis, a Greco-Roman federation of cities east of the Mediterranean.
-Float in the Dead Sea, the most spectacular natural landscape in Jordan; visit Petra, one of the new seven wonders of the world; and trek the rocky mountains of Wadi Rum on camelback.
+Visit Petra, one of the world’s new seven wonders, and trek the rocky mountains of Wadi Rum on camelback.

 Explore the sample course syllabus to learn about teaching modules, learning outcomes, and program expectations.